-To send flowers in memory of Linda McGill (Branum), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Linda McGill (Branum), please visit our Heartfelt Sympathies Store.

 Linda was born in Chattanooga on February 18, 1941, the oldest of four children.
 She attended Chattanooga City Schools and graduated from City High School in 1959.
 She completed her BS Degree at MTSU in 1963.
 She went on to complete her MS degree at Tusculum College and her Ed.
 S. degree at LMU, finishing both degrees while working fulltime in the Athens City Schools.